-Students must complete the program within seven years from the date of first enrollment.
+To assure that an awarded degree represents up to date knowledge and skills, students are required to complete the program within seven years from the date of first enrollment.
 This means that students are expected to graduate with the specialist degree within this time period.
-In the event that a matriculated student who has been in continuous enrollment does not complete all requirements within the seven year time limit, he or she must enroll in the specialist program and:
+In the event that a matriculated student who has been in continuous enrollment does not complete all requirements within the seven year time limit (excluding approved leaves of absences), he or she must enroll in the specialist program and: